-6. Click the Erase button.
+6. Click the Erase button in the pop-up dialog box.
 A progress bar in the lower right corner of the window will show the progress of the disk's reformatting.
 Your drive will be formatted to its full capacity as exFAT.